Hong Kong police raid pro-democracy Stand News outlet, arrest six | Law-Order

 - China

-Hundreds of Hong Kong national security police raided the office of online pro-democracy media outlet Stand News on Wednesday and arrested six people, including senior staff, for suspected "seditious publications" offenses.
+Hundreds of Hong Kong national security police raided the office of online pro-democracy media outlet Stand News on Wednesday and arrested six people for suspected "seditious publications" offenses, the latest in a series of crackdowns on the media.

-Stand News, set up in 2014 as a non-profit, is the most prominent remaining pro-democracy publication in Hong Kong after a national security probe earlier this year led to the closure of jailed tycoon Jimmy Lai's iconic Apple Daily tabloid.
-The raid further raises concerns about media freedoms in the former British colony, which returned to Chinese rule in 1997 with the promise a wide range of individual rights would be protected.
+Stand News, set up in 2014 as a non-profit, is the most prominent remaining pro-democracy publication in Hong Kong after a national security investigation this year led to the closure of jailed tycoon Jimmy Lai's Apple Daily tabloid.
+The raid raises more concerns about press freedom in the former British colony, which returned to Chinese rule in 1997 with the promise that a wide range of individual rights would be protected, media advocacy groups said.

-Police said in a statement it had a warrant authorizing it "to search and seize relevant journalistic materials".
-"Over 200 uniformed and plainclothes police officers have been deployed," the statement said.
+Police said in a statement they had a warrant authorizing them "to search and seize relevant journalistic materials".
+"Over 200 uniformed and plainclothes police officers have been deployed," the police said.

-Separately, police said they had arrested three men and three women, aged 34 to 73, without naming them, for "conspiracy to publish seditious publications".
-Ronson Chan, Stand News deputy assignment editor and the head of the Hong Kong Journalists Association (HKJA), was not among those arrested but said police confiscated his computer, iPhone, iPad, press pass, and banking records during an early morning search of his residence.
+Police also said they had arrested three men and three women, aged 34 to 73, for "conspiracy to publish seditious publications".
+Police did not identify them but the media said the six included senior members of staff.
+Ronson Chan, Stand News deputy assignment editor and the head of the Hong Kong Journalists Association (HKJA), was not among those arrested but said police confiscated his computer, mobile telephone, tablet device, press pass, and bank records during an early morning search of his home.

-"Stand News has always reported news professionally," he added.
-Other senior staff could not be reached for comment.
-The Stand News office in an industrial building in the Kwun Tong working-class district was partially sealed off, with scores of police milling about the lobby and four vans parked downstairs.

-Officers were seen loading about three dozen boxes of documents and other materials seized as evidence onto a truck.
-Steven Butler, Asia program coordinator for the Committee to Protect Journalists, said the police actions were an "open assault on Hong Kong's already tattered press freedom".
+"Stand News has always reported news professionally," Chan told reporters.
+Reuters could not reach those arrested or their representatives.
+Chan and another person in the newsroom after police left declined to comment.

 The government's Security Bureau did not immediately respond to a request for comment.
 Authorities have repeatedly said all prosecutions are based on evidence and had nothing to do with the profession of the people arrested.
-'SEDITIOUS'
+'POLICE STATE'

+Early on Wednesday, scores of police were seen milling about the lobby of the Stand News office in an industrial building in the Kwun Tong district.
+Officers loaded about three dozen boxes of documents and other seized material onto a truck before leaving around mid-day.
+Reporters from other media were not allowed into the newsroom after the raid.

-In June, hundreds of police raided the premises of Apple Daily, arresting executives for alleged "collusion with a foreign country".
-The newspaper subsequently shut down after police froze its assets.
+In June, hundreds of police raided the Apple Daily, arresting executives for alleged "collusion with a foreign country".
+The newspaper shut down after police froze its assets.
 On Tuesday, prosecutors filed an additional "seditious publications" charge against Lai and six other former Apple Daily staff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)